joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2025/02/11/us/president-trump-news/federal-employee-unions-sue-musk-and-the-office-of-personnel-management-over-access-to-personal-data

 **California’s High-Risk Insurer Gets $1 Billion Bailout After L.A.
 Fires**\
-`The move will likely to lead to higher costs for households across the state, and may push more insurers to leave, intensifying a home insurance crisis.`\
+`The move will likely lead to higher costs for households across the state, and may push more insurers to leave, intensifying a home insurance crisis.`\
 https://nytimes.com/2025/02/11/climate/california-fairplan-insurance-bailout.html

 **Here’s the latest.**\